FingerCat/esp32_wall_monitor/README.md

 create a file named app.py

-2. Copy the python script into it.
+2. Copy the python script into app.py

 3. Create another folder into esp32_wall_monitor